 Let spendAuthSig be the spend authorization signature for this Spend transfer, and let $\pi{ZKSpend}$ be the zk-SNARK proof of the corresponding Spend statement.
-In a version 4 transaction these are encoded in the transaction field and transaction transaction
+In a version 4 transaction these are encoded in the spendAuthSig field and zkproof field respectively of the Spend description.